Edward Withy: Ship-building

 Edward Withy left Sidcot at the end of 1859 and in the summer of 1860 went to Stockton-On-Tees to learn iron shipbuilding at the works of Messrs.
 Richardson, Duck and Company, where he became a "Ship Draftsman Apprentice".
 Whilst away from his family in Bristol, he boarded with William Marwood, at York Street in Thornaby, Durham.

-On completing his apprenticeship, in December 1865, he entered the iron ship-building industry, being employed by the Stockton shipbuilder Richardson, Duck & Co., in which he was very successful.
+On completing his apprenticeship, in December 1865, he entered the iron shipbuilding industry, being employed by the Stockton shipbuilder Richardson, Duck & Co., in which he was very successful.

 During his first two years, his employers were engaged upon contracts for the P. & O. Steamship Co., and he was placed in charge of this special work, travelling extensively in eastern waters.
 This work resulted in his becoming acquainted with the managing directors, who upon the completion of the contracts made him an offer to enter their service and he soon rose to be manager of the yard.
 In this capacity he made a trip round the Cape to Bombay in 1867 and he spent some time in sketching and increasing his acquaintance with the work required of the steamers.
 In returning to England he spent a week on the isthmus of Suez inspecting the great canal works then nearing completion.

 In February 1868, he married Miss Anne Treadgold of Stockton-On-Tees and during the remainder of that year he was engaged as draughtsman and over-looker at the building of the S.S.
 Deccan for the P. & O. Co., by Messrs.
 William Denny & Bros., of Dumbarton.

 In February, 1869, he resigned his appointment in order to become a partner in a new shipbuilding firm at Hartlepool, which eventually became known as Edward Withy & Co.
 In 1869, Edward Withy formed a shipbuilding partnership in Hartlepool, with Edward Alexander, who had been head cashier at Denton, Gray (WITHY, ALEXANDER & Company – HARTLEPOOL – 1869–1874).
 They took over Denton Gray's former Middleton shipyard and their first ship was the Maria Ysabel, launched in May 1869.
 About this time, he also took a trip to Australia for the benefit of his health with his wife and son (Alfred James Withy, born 4 December 1869), and there developed a liking for the Colonies.

 On 6 Jun 1871, he was proposed for membership of the Institute of Mechanical Engineers, by Daniel Adamson, William Richardson and R Longridge and was accepted in July 1871.